Low prices and Trump's trade war are pushing these Northwest farmers to the brink

 Uncertainty is something people across America's heartland are talking about, whether it be wheat farmers in states like Washington or Montana, or corn and soybean growers in North Dakota and Indiana.
 It's yet unclear what farmers stand to gain from the second Trump administration's trade policies.
 Across the rural Midwest and West, plenty of farmers still fly Trump 2024 flags over their barns, but quietly worry his latest trade war will bankrupt them.

 The U.S. government spent decades building overseas markets for crops like soybeans and wheat.
-But now all those agreements are in limbo.
+Now all those agreements are in limbo.

 In Washington state, Jim Moyer says wheat farmers are still recovering from the trade war in Trump's first term when the popular Trans-Pacific Partnership was torn up.
 He's worried that irreparable damage has already been done with trade deals that took decades to build.